Place value is the practice of assigning a value to a numeral according to its placement within the entire written number.

 Content Continues Below

-But let's say we had some marbles.
-Every time we used up all of our fingers, we could go back to fists (zero fingers) and we could put a marble down, standing for "one time of all-my-fingers" (that is, one time of ten).
+But let's say we also had some marbles.
+Every time we used up all of our fingers in counting up to ten, we could go back to fists (that is, to zero fingers) and we could put a marble down, standing for "one time of all-my-fingers" (that is, one time of ten).

 So three marbles and two fingers would be "three times of ten, plus another two fingers", or "thirty-two", as shown below: